 The Racial Justice & Reconciliation Task Force (RJRTF)

-The RJRTF formed in early 2021 to further the goal of pursuing racial justice through: education; community and relationship building; advocacy and action.
-Meetings are monthly via Zoom and are open to all members of the diocese.
+The RJRTF formed in early 2021 to further the goal of pursuing racial justice through education, community and relationship building, advocacy, and action.
+Meetings are monthly via Zoom and open to all diocese members.

 To participate or for more information, contact Jill Henderson: email@example.com

 Sacred Ground is the Episcopal Church’s film- & reading-based series which creates space for difficult but respectful and transformative dialogue on race, racism & faith.
 Learn more about the Sacred Ground Curriculum here.

 Here is what our own Bishop Susan Brown Snook says about Sacred Ground: “This Sacred Groundwork is holy work – it is how we do the important work of reconciliation that we are all called to experience in Christ and with each other.
 I have found the experience to be eye-opening, vulnerable, and personally transformative.
 I hope that all Episcopalians will have a chance to engage in this holy ministry of reconciliation.”